White Yorkshire Terriers

 A white Yorkie can mean a dog with all-white fur without any other color mixture.
 Yet, there are some Yorkshire terriers with little or partial white on their coats as a result of diverse crossbreeding.

 Finding a full-white Yorkie is extremely difficult due to its scarcity.
-However, considering other Yorkie with some white color on the fur is also a good idea to own such a lovely and gorgeous dog.
+However, considering other Yorkies with some white color on the fur is also a good idea to own such a lovely and gorgeous dog.

 1. Parti Yorkie